 In order to prevent and intervene in the early stages of disease, it is necessary to predict disease onset and early diagnosis before or at the early stages of disease onset.
 For this purpose, it is important to have a series of long-term data from the healthy state to disease onset and recovery, as well as data obtained by comparing healthy individuals and patients.

-To this end, ToMMo has shared health and genomic information and biological samples of 150,000 people with the Pharmaceutical Manufacturers Association of Japan (PMAJ), and has been studying the details of research to achieve the "early commercialization of preventive and preemptive medical solutions "*1 as proposed by PMAJ in its "Policy Recommendations 2019.
+To this end, ToMMo has shared health and genomic information and biological samples of 150,000 people with the JPMA, and has been studying the details of research to achieve the "early commercialization of preventive and preemptive medical solutions "*1 recommended by the JPMA in its "Policy Recommendations 2019.
 We are pleased to announce that the following three joint research projects have been approved by the Ethics Committee, etc., and a joint research agreement has been signed.

-ToMMo and the Pharmaceutical Cooperative Association will deepen mutual understanding and friendship, promote the development of science and technology through cooperation, and work to promote next-generation medicine (personalized prevention and personalized medicine) and further create innovative drugs and medical technologies while utilizing the results of big data, genome cohort studies *2 and other research.
-Through these efforts, we will extend healthy life expectancy and contribute to the realization of a society in which everyone can live a healthy and active life for 100 years.
+ToMMo and JPMA will deepen mutual understanding and friendship, promote the development of science and technology through cooperation, and work to promote next-generation medicine (personalized prevention and personalized medicine) and further create innovative drugs and medical technologies while utilizing the results of big data, genome cohort studies *2 and other research.
+Through these efforts, we will extend healthy life expectancy and contribute to the realization of a society in which everyone can be healthy and active throughout their 100-year lives.

 Outline of the research plan